 Students must maintain satisfactory academic performance and GPA standards established by colleges or the Division of Continuing Education to remain good academic standing.
 Failure to meet set requirements may result in academic probation or suspension.

 Probation is an official warning that the student’s cumulative GPA is not meeting standards and the student is subject to suspension or dismissal.
-When a student is placed on suspension or dismissal, they are not allowed to enroll in CU-Boulder main campus courses, but they can enroll in summer courses and Continuing Education courses.
+When a student is placed on suspension or dismissal, they are not allowed to enroll in CU Boulder main campus courses, but they can enroll in summer courses and Continuing Education courses.
 Probation, suspension, and readmission standards vary by school or college.

 For Arts and Sciences Students

 Arts and Sciences students who are on dismissal from daytime courses and who enroll in Continuing Education courses will be required either to achieve a cumulative GPA of 2.0 or above or to maintain a minimum 2.5 term GPA.
 If the student fails to do so, the student will be dismissed from both College of Arts and Sciences and Continuing Education.
 This policy does NOT apply to students on academic probation.
-Students enrolled in self-paced online courses should contact a Continuing Education academic advisor for information regarding extensions.
+Students enrolled in Online Flexible online courses should contact a Continuing Education academic advisor for information regarding extensions.